kevralston/Labour_force_survey_explore/README.md

 	By age and sex and levels of education

-Files:
+Files:/
-Explore_20181212_KR_V1.do 	- this file does some organising and exploation of the LFS paper1				- this file undertakes analysis of LFS 05-07 & 15-17, for a paper with Adam Fromby youth_employment_rate - R code to graph the youth employment rate
+Explore_20181212_KR_V1.do 	- this file does some organising and exploation of the LFS/ paper1				- this file undertakes analysis of LFS 05-07 & 15-17, for a paper with Adam Fromby/ youth_employment_rate - R code to graph the youth employment rate/ Youth_employment_rate_20190205 - data for the youth employment rate graph